golang/dep/docs/ensure-mechanics.md

 If peeking ahead reveals that the sync invariants are already met, then the corresponding function needn't do any work; if they don't, then dep takes the resolution step.
 Either way, when `dep ensure` finishes, we can be sure that we're in the "known good state" of where all sync invariants are maintained.

 `dep check` will evaluate all of the above relations, and if any invariants do not hold, it will print a description of the desync and exit 1.
+This behavior can be disabled on a per-project basis using the [`noverify` field in Gopkg.toml](Gopkg.toml.md#noverify).

 ## `dep ensure` flags and behavior variations